googleapis/python-spanner/docs/table-usage.rst

 Getting the Table Schema
 ------------------------

-Use the :meth:`~google.cloud.spanner_v1.table.Table.get_schema` method to inspect the columns of a table as a list of :class:`~google.cloud.spanner_v1.types.StructType.Field` objects.
+Use the :attr:`~google.cloud.spanner_v1.table.Table.schema` property to inspect the columns of a table as a list of :class:`~google.cloud.spanner_v1.types.StructType.Field` objects.

 .. code:: python

-    for field in table.get_schema():
+    for field in table.schema
         # `field` is a `Field` object.